awsdocs/amazon-ec2-user-guide/doc_source/dlm-monitor-lifecycle.md

 ## Console and AWS CLI<a name="monitor-console-cli"></a>

 You can view your lifecycle policies using the Amazon EC2 console or the AWS CLI\.
 Each snapshot and AMI created by a policy has a timestamp and policy\-related tags\.
 You can filter snapshots and AMIs using these tags to verify that your backups are being created as you intend\.
-For information about viewing lifecycle policies using the console, see [View lifecycyle poilcies](view-modify-delete.md#view)\.
+For information about viewing lifecycle policies using the console, see [View lifecycle policies](view-modify-delete.md#view)\.

 ## CloudWatch Events<a name="monitor-cloudwatch-events"></a>

 Amazon EBS and Amazon Data Lifecycle Manager emit events related to lifecycle policy actions\.
 You can use AWS Lambda and Amazon CloudWatch Events to handle event notifications programmatically\.
+Events are emitted on a best effort basis\.
 For more information, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.

 The following events are available: